mansithanki/USA_Accidents_EDA_and_SeverityPrediction_IDMP_Project/README.md

 ## Dataset
 The dataset used for this project is the US Accidents (3.5 million records) dataset available on Kaggle https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents.
 This dataset contains information about accidents that occurred in the United States between February 2016 and December 2020.

-Here are some of the visualizations from the project:
+## Few Visualizations from the Project:

 <img width="858" alt="Screen Shot 2023-05-14 at 9 20 27 PM" src="https://github.com/mansithanki/USA_Accidents_EDA_and_SeverityPrediction_IDMP_Project/assets/44176224/4221369d-3db6-48c5-804c-3a0b6c9149c3">